samsuh/2026-journal/README.md

 ### Trading
 Sidelined on a big rise up.
 Kept plateauing, so i kept thinking the run was over, then it kept going.
 7 times.

+### Song writing
+Lyrics are about human connection.
+It doesnt have to be too specific or too vague; it's a balance.
+Vague asks the listener to do the work of creating the universe, Specific gives them somewhere to start from, but too much sensory info can drag on.
+One way is to bring it down to a single moment of life.
+People connect to moments.
+Specifics invite us in.
+Staying too big isnt great; high wall of defene.
+It doesnt let the listener in.
+Small specific language combats this; replace one abstract word/phrase with something specific; it's ok to be a little awkward/painful.
+Let the listener walk around in your experience.

+https://youtu.be/FBknUU6YCPM?si=Mk_C6ABzMOc-Bj0d Found a nice channel about song writing.

 ## 2/13/26 - Friday
 Reminder for myself that the two goals were to dj a live performance, and to create a song.
 I think I'm capable of doing a basic dj set, but nothing too stylish, or show-off-able.
 Making a song I think is starting to solidify into more realistic component pieces.
 Song Structure; intro, verse, chorus. make intro at the end; do verse/chorus, which isnt that bad, it's like 8 or 16 bars each. so if the intro is 8 bars (short like hiphop or pop, not like house music), then it's really only 40 bars total, and a lot of that will prob be looped.